smizell/restfuljson/index.md

 ## Specification

+For JSON formats conforming to [RFC 4627](https://tools.ietf.org/html/rfc4627), follow the following guidelines.

 1. JSON objects MAY include a `url` property for a link to itself
 2. JSON objects MAY append `_url` to properties for related links
 3. JSON objects MAY append `_urls` to properties for lists of related links

+All URLs SHOULD conform to [RFC 3986](https://tools.ietf.org/html/rfc3986).

 ### Example